Planning and Learning with Adaptive Lookahead: Maze Experiments

 \paragraph{\algTPI{}.} To verify our observation that a long lookahead is wasteful in large parts of the state space, we first plot a histogram of the contraction factor along several PI iterations in \cref{fig:hist-alternative}.
 Here we see that indeed the effective contraction factor $\kappa$ is much smaller than $\gamma$ (i.e., more contractive than $1$-step lookahead) in roughly 90\% of the states.

-Next, we run \algTPI{} with $\kappa = \gamma^2,\gamma^3,\dots,\gamma^7$.
+Next, we run \algTPI{} with $\kappa = \gamma^2,\gamma^3,\dots,\gamma^7$ and an accurate approximated value $\wt V^\star = V^\star$.
 The results are given in \cref{fig:num-queries}, second plot.
 By \cref{thm:threshold-PI}, when setting $\kappa = \gamma^h$, we expect the same number of iterations until convergence as $h$-PI but with better computational complexity.
 In fact, the results reveal even stronger behavior: \algTPI{}($\gamma^h$) for all $h=1,2,\dots,7$ achieves similar computational complexity compared to the \emph{best} fixed lookahead witnessed in $h$-PI.